Subaward Policy

 • Final audit notification

-The Director and Assistant Controller will strive to begin subaward closeout review prior to the conclusion of the subaward period of performance to allow adequate time for the PI to make any budgetary actions or requests for extension to the sponsor.
+The Associate Director and Senior Grants Accountant will strive to begin subaward closeout review prior to the conclusion of the subaward period of performance to allow adequate time for the PI to make any budgetary actions or requests for extension to the sponsor.
 Everything (except perhaps the final audit notification) should be received within a period that allows for completion of all reviews well before due dates for the final reports associated with the prime award.

 Exceptions